 Two new Subparameters, “Executable_Tx” and “Executable_Rx”, are defined for the [Algorithmic Model] keyword, to specify the direction associated with the associated .ami files.
 These are assumed to be parsed for consistency with the Model_type defined for the associated analog [Model].
 These are also assumed to be parsed for consistency with the Reserved Parameters used in the associated .ami file.

 Ideally, an error would be generated for buffers, with associated Algorithmic Models, where conflicting Model_type and Reserved Parameter definitions are present.
-In addition, an error should be generated for .ami files that contain both Tx-only and Rx-only Reserved Parameters.
+In addition, an error should be generated for .ami files that contain both Tx and Rx Reserved Parameters.

 ANY OTHER BACKGROUND INFORMATION: